StringJatin/MongoDbQuery/README.md

 Stage 4
 -------------
 Now the date added trimmed is in string value, we would need to convert it into Date format to process it further.
 Hence, I have created a new field name “date_added_converted”.
 It will have date in Date format as per JS.
 It would be in format (%B %d, %Y).
-Here, B means month, d means date and Y means Year.
+Here, B means month, d means day of the month and Y means Year.
 The output would be like this